 The Missouri Fox Trotting Horse is known best for the comfort if affords its rider.
 Loved as a trail horse, 90 percent of the registered Missouri Fox Trotters are owned by people who use them for trail riding, endurance riding, and pleasure riding.
 Acclaimed as a show horse, the Missouri Fox Trotting horse is also recognized for its beauty and style in the show ring.

 In show competition, the Trotter is shown at the fox trot, flat walk and canter.
 The performance is judged on the ratio of 40 percent for the fox trot, 20 percent for the flat walk, 20 percent for the canter and 20 percent on conformation.
 The Missouri Fox Trotter is generally shown in western equipment, and is also used to work cattle, in jumping, or in light harness.
-The canter in this breed is typically about halfway between that of the faster cow pony and the highly elevated and slow gait of the Saddlebred.

 All colors occur, including spotted colors.
 Chestnut is the most common color, with some red roans also being found.